 (seminary), hospital, soup kitchen and hamam

 (Turkish bath); as well as garden mausoleums of Suleymaniye the Magnificent and his very influential wife Roxelane.
 We removed our shoes near the entrance, and carried them inside in plastic covers – this was the first time I was stepping into a working mosque.
 Despite its imposing and impressive appearance, the interior of the mosque is simple, gentle and welcoming.
 We stood on the carpet in one corner and absorbed as much as we could of the architecture as well as the ambience of prayer and meditation.
 The strong sunlight was filtered through high stained glass windows.
 There was also a delicate light cast from a network of low hung chandeliers strung over the prayer area.
 Even outside the main prayer times there were a few lone male worshippers scattered across the carpet.
-The women’s enclosure was on one side of the prayer area, where groups of women were reading or sitting together
+The women’s enclosure was on one side of the prayer area, where groups of women were reading or sitting together quietly chatting.

-It was a hot day and Suleyman suggested having a tea stop, to which we eagerly agreed.
+hot day and Suleyman suggested having a tea stop, to which we eagerly agreed.
 Cafe Halic

 has gorgeous views of the Golden Horn and the glass of Turkish cay